noxonsu/onout.org/docs/support_system_faq_GTP.md

-wallet,If I set up with 1000 BEP20 coins liquidity and if any users try to buy 1500 coins what will happen?,"I double-checked this, the application will not ask to add more li" wallet,Incorrect rates on some pancakeswap and polygon tokens.,"As I can see it looks fine, maybe there is no li" wallet,Avax tokens don't show when added via admin panel,"We have opened the issue, and asap will fix it. " wallet,how do I enable the mandatory authorization?,"To enable it to follow WP admin panel &gt; MCWallet &gt; Options &gt; checked Users must be registered and logged for access wallet. and Save private information (keys, etc..) in user's profile (Custodial mode) " wallet,"Please, I activated floating support on my site but seems not displaying on the wallet page why?",What is Floating support?
+wallet,If I set up with 1000 BEP20 coins liquidity and if any users try to buy 1500 coins what will happen?,"I double-checked this, the application will not ask to add more li" wallet,Incorrect rates on some pancakeswap and polygon tokens.,"As I can see it looks fine, maybe there is no li" wallet,Avax tokens don't show when added via admin panel,"We have opened the issue, and asap will fix it. " wallet,how do I enable the mandatory authorization?,"To enable it to follow WP admin panel > MCWallet > Options > checked Users must be registered and logged for access wallet. and Save private information (keys, etc..) in user's profile (Custodial mode) " wallet,"Please, I activated floating support on my site but seems not displaying on the wallet page why?",What is Floating support?
 Can you clarify it? wallet,Is the plugin free forever,Also can you clarify this wallet,Does that region IP address banned in Aggregator ?,"I don't know, but it probably is...
 Because I have checked it on my side and everything works fine... " wallet,"Is it possible to add BCH, LTC and dash to the bitcoin wallet ?",At the moment we don't have a free developer to add not an EVM-like chain... wallet,Also how to get the upgrade version ?
 I bought the script on Codecanyon .
 Support is expired,"If you buy it on Codecanyon, then you have a license key, just add it to the plugin.
-We update the plugin on Codecanyon in a timely manner, but with a license key, you will be able to receive it permanently as something changes in the plugin. " wallet,So can BSC chains be supported?,Go to the WP admin page &gt; MCWallet &gt; Options &gt; Disable BNB wallet option should be turned off. wallet,Cross network transactions are available within the MCW wallet application.,It is a depricated function in MCWallet.
+We update the plugin on Codecanyon in a timely manner, but with a license key, you will be able to receive it permanently as something changes in the plugin. " wallet,So can BSC chains be supported?,Go to the WP admin page > MCWallet > Options > Disable BNB wallet option should be turned off. wallet,Cross network transactions are available within the MCW wallet application.,It is a depricated function in MCWallet.
 There is only BTC-to-(ERC20/ETH) and vice versa atomic swaps. wallet, Is the plugin can only accommodate erc20?,"Yes, this plugin can only accommodate erc20-like tokens. " wallet,Can I add my new custom bep20 token?,"Sure, bep20 is erc20 in the BCS network. "